Scarabyte/SSW690-Project/docs/Assignments/SSW690-Week02-Assignment-TeamA.md

 3. Identify the features in your project&#39;s Minimal Viable Product

 As discussed in Item 2 above, the Minimal Viable Product for this project will be an initial version of the LDWS Functionality.
 The specific features needed to provide this functionality, as well as the acceptance criteria, will be documented in the project's storyboards.
+Also, as mentioned in the project's Overview presentation, in the first iteration we will initially exclude nighttime, adverse weather and bright sunlight/glare conditions, in order to concentrate first on producing a working system under "sunny day" conditions.

 4. Create a GitHub milestone to define the issues to be addressed in the first sprint